 After visiting the market we went to the nearby fine china factory where fine china is hand painted.
 We were able to walk through to see all the workers.
 It was a really cool process to be able to witness.
 The workers are amazing at what they do.
 Of course, there is the opportunity to purchase some items in the store as well if you’d like.

 Our tour guide ended up dropping us off to the Grand Palace on the way back to the city as we discovered in the car it closes at 3:30PM.
 I was so happy she told us that because all the other temples close around 6 so we assumed it did as well.
 We might have missed it as we planned on having a relaxing lunch when we got back to our Airbnb.

 We visited the Wat Pho Temple, which houses the infamous Reclining Buddha, around 5:30PM.
-This was as most tourists come earlier in the day so we nearly had the place to ourselves.
+This best as most tourists come earlier in the day so we nearly had the place to ourselves.

 The main 3 temples are all near each other so you can walk except to Wat Arun.
 To get there you need to take the ferry across the river, it costs 4 baht per person.
 The tuk tuk price from the temples to our Airbnb (National Stadium train station) was 200 baht.
-We had two drivers try charge us 400 and we stayed firm as we had already gotten a ride their for 200.
-Thank God too because we would have thought 400 was normal, you can literally negotiate everything here, even if the price sounds low already so make sure you do.
+We had two drivers try to charge us 400 and we stayed firm as we had already gotten a ride their for 200.
+Thank God because we would have thought 400 was normal.
+You should negotiate everything here, even if the price sounds low already you can possibly be getting overcharged so make sure to haggle.